kuijjerlab/sisana/README.md

 <br />

 ## Step 5: Performing gene set enrichment analysis
 "sisana gsea" is used to perform gene set enrichment analysis (GSEA) to identify pathways that are differentially regulated based on the gene targeting scores.
-It uses the ranks of genes found in the previous step (sisana compare means) as input.
+It uses the ranks of genes found in the previous step (sisana compare) as input.

 #### Example commands
 ```